This Goldman Sachs Conference Has 76 Speakers And Only Five Are Women

 At a women-focused conference hosted by Fortune last year, Goldman’s chief executive Lloyd Blankfein joked that he could replace the bank’s staff with the participants in the 10,000 Women program.

 “You could take the population of Goldman Sachs, brush them aside, give them a few more weeks of training, and we could replace them with this crowd,” he said.
-When asked to follow up on the comment, he said “I said ‘could,’ but that would be a little bit of a radical step.”
+When asked to follow up on the comment, he said, “I said ‘could,’ but that would be a little bit of a radical step.”

+- A Donald Trump appointee who tweeted about "some Muslim piece of shit" and said "exterminate them all" is no longer employed at the Energy Department.

 - Two people have died in demonstrations after South Korea's president was forced out of office in a corruption scandal.